Paullllllllllllllllll/ChronoMiner/README.md

 markers for this type of text are the beginnings of full bibliographic entries.
 ```

-#### 2.2 Additional Context (User-Selected)
+#### Additional Context (Optional)

-Additional context files are located in `additional_context/` and are only included when the user selects to use additional context during the interactive workflow.
+Additional context files are located in `additional_context/` and are only included when the user selects to use additional context.
 These files provide detailed, domain-specific guidance for extraction.

-The user can choose between two additional context modes:
-- **Default context**: Uses the schema-specific file from `additional_context/{SchemaName}.txt`
-- **File-specific context**: Uses `{filename}_context.txt` files located next to the input files

-Additional context is more detailed than basic context and typically includes:
-- Domain-specific terminology and conventions
-- Historical context and background information
-- Detailed extraction guidelines and edge cases
-- Common patterns and data quality considerations

-**Example**: `additional_context/BibliographicEntries.txt` (excerpt)
+Example: `additional_context/BibliographicEntries.txt`

 ```
 ADDITIONAL CONTEXT FOR BIBLIOGRAPHIC ENTRIES